 The Economic Pulse of the World - This monthly monthly G@ report examines citizens’ assessment of the current state of their country’s economy for a total global perspective.

 What Worries the World – Right track or wrong direction?
 What Worries the World is a monthly examination of public opinion on top issues of concern to citizens around the world.

 Custom research solutions

 Ipsos routinely conducts quantitative and qualitative general population studies, as well as targeted and elite studies, around the world.
 Our track record of delivering complex cross-national research studies is unrivalled.
 In recent years we have successfully completed large-scale studies on behalf of numerous clients, for global and country level organisations including international financial institutions, UN agencies, international and multilateral institutions and agencies, international foundations and NGOs, academic institutions, and other organisations with an international focus.

 An international association used G@ to survey working citizens’ in 20+ countries about their attitudes toward moving for employment purposes.
-The results generated excellent recognition for the organisation as well as promoting them as an internationally recognised player in their sector.
+The results generated excellent recognition for the organization as well as promoting them as an internationally recognized player in their sector.

 An international not-for-profit network used G@ to survey citizens in 24 countries annually for their opinions on emerging threats around the world.
 The results are used to track citizen concerns year over year and provide context for governments and others to know what their citizens are thinking.

 A major energy provider measured top issues of concern each month in order to better inform their business operations.